 This is third section of our 4200 plus mile road trip, starting at home through New Orleans, The Ozarks and lastly back home again, by the Country Roads of West Virginia.
 This song featured on our Spotifiy play lists, our first time using that.
 Tip, make sure your playlists you want for the road are truly all downloaded, our downloads seemed to skip some and it got a bit repetitive where we didn’t have Wifi.
 But I digress.
 After leaving St. Louis, we thought about stopping in Louisville, Kentucky, to visit the Slugger Museum or try underground zip lining, but we would have had to stay over until the next day and spend part of that day doing which activity we choose.
 We therefore kept pressing on picking up geocahes at least one for each of the multiple States we passed through on our way.
 We did have dinner in Louisville, at Seviche (yes, that’s how they spelled it), their Ceviche was also interesting, not the typical and Steve’s had watermelon that overpowered the other flavors.
 It was still fun and tasty.
 We drove on to stay in Lexington, Kentucky.

-A quick stop at Trader Joe’s in the morning to pick up some lunch / snack supplies and then breakfast at one of those great finds, Gluten-Free Miracles Bakery and Cafe.
-As the name states they are totally gluten free.
-They have items that also are vegan/soy free and meet other special needs.
-We were able to get a hot breakfast of gluten free bread and eggs, then of course chose a selection of muffins for the car for later (which were delicious).
+A quick stop at Trader Joe’s in the morning to pick up some lunch / snack supplies and then breakfast at one of those great finds, Gluten-Free Miracles Bakery and Cafe. (unfortunately, they no longer have a storefront, they only do orders)

 We tried local roads, but by St. Albans realized we needed to highway for a bit to make some time.